beatcracker/toptout/data/README.md

         "privacy": "https://example.com/foobar/privacy##usage-data"
       },
       // Target object.
-      // Optional, since you may wish to describe multiple telemetry channels that don't provide a ways to control them.
+      // Optional, since you may wish to describe telemetry channels that don't provide a ways to control them.
       "target": {
         // "Environment variable" target.
         // Set or remove environment variable.
         //
-        // Environment variables are by design configured per procces.
+        // Environment variables are by design configured in process scope.
         // There are mechanisms to configure them for every new process, but it's up to OS/shell.
         "env": {
           // Target scope.
 You can use multiple scopes.
           // machine - configures telemetry channel for all users of the computer
           // user    - configures telemetry channel for current user of the computer
-          // process - configures telemetry channel for process only "scope": {
+          // process - configureDescribe s telemetry channel for process only "scope": {
             "process": {
               // Path object.
 Contains environment variable name for various OSes.